Saundatti Yellamma Assembly constituency

-Saundatti Yellamma, also spelt Savadatti, is one of 224 assembly constituencies in Karnataka state, in India.
-It is one of the 8 constituencies which make up Belagavi (Lok Sabha constituency).
+Saundatti Yellamma Assembly constituency (also spelt Savadatti), is one of 224 assembly constituencies in Karnataka in India.
+It is one of the eight constituencies which make up Belagavi Lok Sabha constituency.
 The constituency came into existence when the assembly map was redrawn in 2008.
-Prior to that most of its area was under the now defunct Parasgad.
+Prior to that most of its area was under the now-defunct Parasgad Assembly constituency.

-Anand Chandrashekhar Mamani (alias Vishwanath Mamani) won this seat in 2018 election.
+Anand Chandrashekhar Mamani won this seat in 2018 election.
 Chandrashekhar Mamani, Anand's father, was elected to Assembly as Janata Dal candidate from Parasgad in 1994.
 Anand Mamani was elected Deputy Speaker of Karnataka Assembly in March 2020.